Mariachux/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 9-print_comb.c contains a C program that prints all possible combinations of single-digit numbers.

-Task 10-print_comb2.c contains a C program that prints the numbers from 00 to 99.

-Task 11-print_comb3.c contains a program that prints all possible different combinations of two digits.
+Task 10-print_comb3.c contains a program that prints all possible different combinations of two digits.

-Task 12-print_comb4.c contains a program that prints all possible different combinations of three digits.
+Task 11-print_comb4.c contains a program that prints all possible different combinations of three digits.

-Task 13-print_comb5.c contains a program that prints all possible combinations of two two-digit numbers.
+Task 12-print_comb5.c contains a program that prints all possible combinations of two two-digit numbers.